prantlf/dayjs/README.md

 ## Extensions to the original project

+* New plugin "[customParseFormat]" to parse input strings using custom formats.
 * New plugin "[localizableFormat]" to format dates according to the chosen locale.
 * New plugin "[timeZone]" to parse from and format to a date string using a time zone specified by its canonical name.
 * Corrected plugin "[relativeTime]" honouring grammar rules of the supported languages.